-Dr Keith Bensusan joins the Academic Board as Chair of the Research and Research Degrees Committee.
-He has been working at the Gibraltar Botanic Gardens since 2007 and became its Director in 2011.
+Dr Keith has been working at the Gibraltar Botanic Gardens since 2007 and became its Director in 2011.
 His background is in the biological sciences and he has a broad knowledge of terrestrial natural history, most notably plants, insects and birds.
 His PhD, which he obtained from the University of Leeds, is in avian ecology.

-In addition to his work at the Botanic Gardens, he is a member of four statutory bodies in Gibraltar: the Nature Conservancy Council, the CITES Scientific Authority, the Gibraltar Port Authority and the Development and Planning Commission.
-Keith’s key interests include migration ecology, the diversity, ecology and conservation of species and habitats in Gibraltar, and the succulent flora of Morocco.
-He also sits on the Gibraltar regional Committee for European Funding (JLAG) and is General Secretary of the Gibraltar Ornithological & Natural History Society (GONHS).
-He also frequently referees papers for the African Journal of Ecology and the ornithological paper Ardea and Zoology in the Middle East.
+In addition to his work at the Botanic Gardens, he is a member of a number of statutory bodies in Gibraltar, including the Nature Conservancy Council, the CITES Scientific Authority and the Development and Planning Commission.
+Keith’s key interests include migration ecology, invasive species ecology, the diversity, ecology and conservation of species and habitats in Gibraltar, and succulent floras with a focus on Morocco.
+He is General Secretary of the Gibraltar Ornithological & Natural History Society (GONHS).